 In addition to adjustments to the length, timing, and place of examination, and use of a computer, where these do not adequately address the specific, substantial disadvantage experienced by a disabled student, the General Board has agreed that consideration should also be given to adjustment to the mode of assessment.
 This will, in most cases, entail the relevant authority (EAMC or PC) setting aside the regulations for the examination where it is an effective and reasonable means of avoiding the disadvantage in question and where there is no alternative equally effective, reasonable, means of avoiding that disadvantage.
 To preserve the integrity of Cambridge examinations, it is essential that rigorous arrangements are in place to consult teaching staff who are experts in the subject area to be assessed, to determine whether an adjusted mode of assessment is appropriate given the student's particular disability, and for granting the necessary approvals for it to be put in place.
-The procedure and policy for Adjusted Mode of Assessment (AMA) are set out on the Student Registry Webpages and are the responsibility of the Examination Access and Mitigation Committee (EAMC).
+The policy and procedure for Adjusted Mode of Assessment (AMA) (sharepoint.com) are set out on the Exam Operations and Mitigating Circumstances SharePoint pages and are the responsibility of the Examination Access and Mitigation Committee (EAMC).